 Inhabitable Theories is a research and design project that generally actualises in the form of performative lectures.
 The project questions both the existence and the relevance of a separation between theory and practice as it transforms into a discourse on spatial design that is both theory and practice.
 Theory becomes thought, text, and voice, at last, reflecting space – a kind of meta-architecture that is radically open as it allows for a form of appropriation that is at the limit of recreation.

-The “Inhabitable Theories” project clarifies spatial practice as encompassing both writing and designing and performing at its own limits.
-Spatial practice is, therefore, to be conceived as a practice that is critical of its own rules.
-It is understood as a performative process that creates borders rather than borderlines, limits rather than limitations, and is, therefore, a discipline of radical communication that always seeks to extend itself towards an Other – the unknown – addressing it without previously quantifying it to render it provable.
+According to the “Inhabitable Theories” project, spatial practice is understood as a performative process that creates borders rather than borderlines, limits rather than limitations, and is, therefore, a discipline of radical communication that always seeks to extend itself towards an Other – the unknown – addressing it without previously quantifying it to render it provable.
+Spatial practice is always critical of the rules it has defined.

 Claudia Westermann is licensed with the German Chamber of Architects, and Senior Associate Professor in Architecture at Xi'an Jiaotong-Liverpool University (XJTLU) in Suzhou, China.
 She holds postgraduate degrees in Architecture and Media Art from the University of Karlsruhe (KIT) and the Karlsruhe University of Arts and Design (HfG) at the Center for Art and Media (ZKM) in Germany respectively, obtaining a Ph.D. from the Centre for Advanced Inquiry in Integrative Arts (CAiiA), Planetary Collegium, University of Plymouth, UK, for her research on a poetics of architecture entitled "An Experimental Research into Inhabitable Theories."
 Her thesis was supervised by Prof. Roy Ascott and Prof. Mike Phillips.